ovh/docs/pages/platform/ai/training_tuto_42_models_comparaison_weights_and_biases/guide.en-asia.md

 > [!primary]
 >
 > Here we will use the [ovhai CLI](https://docs.ovh.com/asia/en/publiccloud/ai/cli/run-job-cli/).
-If you wish to do this from the control panel, refer to this [documentation](https://docs.ovh.com/asia/en/publiccloud/ai/training/submit-job/).
+If you wish to do this from the OVHcloud Control Panel, refer to this [documentation](https://docs.ovh.com/asia/en/publiccloud/ai/training/submit-job/).
 >

 Jobs are launched in two stages.
 First, the **data processing jobs** are launched.
 Once they are `Done`, the **training jobs** can be executed.